 The main portion Tucuruí Dam is a 78 m high and 6.9 km long concrete-gravity dam.
 The addition of the Mojú and Caraipé earth-fill dikes increases the total length to 12,515 m.
 The reservoir impounded by the dam has a capacity of 45 km³ with a live volume of 32 km³.

 The main dam's Creager-type service spillway is the second largest in the world with a maximum capacity of 110,000 m³/sec.
 It is controlled by 20 floodgates measuring 20m x 21m.
-The 405m x 58m Phase I power house is concrete and is fitted with an intake and penstocks.
-Phase I's power house contains 12 x 330 MW Francis turbine generators.
-An auxiliary water intake and auxiliary powerhouse also houses 2 x 20 MW generators.
+The 405m x 58m Phase I powerhouse is concrete and is fitted with an intake and penstocks.
+Phase I's powerhouse contains 12 x 330 MW Francis turbine generators.
+An auxiliary water intake and auxiliary powerhouse also house 2 x 20 MW generators.
 The dam is designed to support two 210m long and 33m wide navigation locks.

 In 2008 the plant generated a record 94.68 billion kWh, supplying 90% of the energy consumed by Paraguay and 19% of that consumed by Brazil.
 Composed of 20 generators, ten of them generate at 50 Hz for Paraguay, and the remaining ten generate at 60 Hz for Brazil.

 The plant's reservoir began its formation on October 13, 1982, when the dam works were completed and the side canal's gates were closed.
 The course of the seventh biggest river in the world was shifted, as were 50 million tons of earth and rock.